OsayamenOsaretin/abv_bc_session2/README.md

 It should return 'Buzz' for 10

-It should return 'FizzBuzz' for 15
+It should return 'FizzBuzz' for 3 and 5

 ```